1. What do you see as the key skills of a business analyst?

 • How the data that a system provides to an interface is now vs how the data needs to be provided in the future

 • How well a business meets certain goals and metrics now versus the targeted goals and metrics in the future.

-53. What do you know about Risk and Issue?_text]
+53. What do you know about Risk and Issue?

-Risk: Risk is something which you can forecast and can handle by formulating mitigation plans.
+Risk: Risk is something that you can forecast and can handle by formulating mitigation plans.

 Issue: Risk which happened is known as Issue.
 Once the problem has occurred, it is solved by contingency management or Issue management.
 Generally, issues are not resolved, but you can get a lesson from there for other projects.

 - You might consider winning an eating competition to be your greatest achievement, but keep your answer to this question work-related.
 Tell a story about a recent work success that shows the interviewer what benefits you’ll bring to the company.
 A good answer contains a problem and your solution such as the following:

 - “In my previous position, I identified a major issue with inventory control.
 The system wasn’t keeping close enough track, and the company was short on the product each month.
 By investigating 12 months of previous data, I was able to identify the problem and implement a new control measure which allowed us to track the product more closely.
 From that point forward, inventory was no longer an issue.”